Resonance form factors from finite-volume correlation functions with the external field method: Conclusions

 \section{Conclusions}

 \begin{itemize}

-\item[i)] A novel method for the measurement of the resonance form factors on the lattice has been proposed.
+\item[i)] A novel method for the computation of the resonance form factors on the lattice has been proposed.
 Within this approach, one circumvents the calculation of the three-point function on the lattice, measuring instead the finite-volume energy spectrum in an external periodic field in space.

 \item[ii)] It is known that the finite-volume three-point function, Fig.~\ref{fig:triangle}a, has an irregular dependence of the box size $L$ that complicates the extraction of the infinite-volume form factor considerably.
 On the other hand, with this method, one merely needs to extract the parameters of the contact interaction with the external field from the fit to the energy levels at $e\neq 0$.
-These parameters, by definition, can only contain exponentially suppressed corrections in $L$. \item[iii)] A generalization of the L\"uscher equation in the presence of an external periodic field is obtained.
-Since in the vicinity of the free-particle poles the use of perturbation theory is questionable, an expression for the modified L\"uscher function has been derived that avoids the expansion of the energy denominators.
-The limits of the use of perturbation theory in this context have been discussed in detail. \item[iv)] The Feynman-Hellmann theorem, which has been so far proven for stable particles only, is generalized to the case of resonances.
-It has been demonstrated that, finding the (complex) resonance pole position in the external field, and differentiating this quantity with respect to $e$, one arrives at the form factor in the Breit frame.
+These parameters, by definition, can only contain exponentially suppressed corrections in $L$. \item[iii)] If the lattice simulations are performed at a non-zero external field, the formalism that is used to analyze the data should be also set in the presence of the external field.
+In order to match this objective, a generalization of the L\"uscher equation in the presence of an external periodic field is obtained in this paper.

+\item[iv)] Since in the vicinity of the free-particle poles the use of perturbation theory is questionable, an expression for the modified L\"uscher function has been derived that avoids the expansion of the energy denominators.
+The limits of the use of perturbation theory in this context have been discussed in detail.
+On the other hand, for consistency, one is forced to use a strictly perturbative framework to to analyze data on the matrix elements in the ``standard'' approach~\cite{Hoja:2010fm,Bernard:2012bi,Briceno:2015tza,Baroni:2018iau}.
+Of course, in the limit $e\to 0$, the matrix elements extracted within two different approaches, agree. \item[v)] The Feynman-Hellmann theorem, which has been so far proven for stable particles only, is generalized to the case of resonances.
+It has been demonstrated that, finding the (complex) resonance pole position in the external field and in the Breit frame, and differentiating this quantity with respect to $e$, one arrives at the form factor.
 The theoretical arguments have been checked numerically, see Eq.~(\ref{eq:check-FH}).

-\item[v)] A numerical implementation of the framework is considered for a toy model.
+\item[vi)] A numerical implementation of the framework is considered for a toy model.
 The qualitative structure of the energy levels is discussed.